 Knowing that it is critical for students to engage with their industry while studying at Mason, Djola Branner, Director of the School of Theater, decided to create opportunities for exactly that with this program.

-Guests for Spring 2023 will also be announced here at a later date.
+Guests for Fall 2023 will also be announced here at a later date.

 - These conversations will be recorded and made available to view at a later date.